willardivan/combine/README.md

 FEATURES
 --------
+- Displays the directory structure as a tree at the beginning of the output file
 - Scans directories recursively
 - Detects text files (UTF-8 valid, no null bytes)
+- Filter files by extension (include or exclude)
+- Shows file format statistics for a directory
 - Excludes output file from processing
 - Interactive confirmation for current directory
 - Preserves relative paths in headers